cammixx/VeriMage-ImgDect/README.md

 ## Introduction

 The **Fraud Detection** project aims to detect AI-generated images and predict the confidence score of the detection.
 The primary goal of this project is to build a **binary image classification model** capable of accurately distinguishing between **real** and **AI-generated images**.
-The model utilizes advanced deep learning techniques and is trained to identify subtle patterns that differentiate AI-generated faces from real human faces.
+The model utilizes advanced deep learning techniques and is trained to identify subtle patterns that differentiate AI-generated images from real images.

 ## Dataset